Phonon Trapping Lateral Field Excited Suspended Bulk Acoustic Wave Resonators (XBARs): Appendix A: Device Fabrication

 \section{Appendix A: Device Fabrication}

 Figure~\ref{Fab Process} illustrates the fabrication steps for the phonon-trapping lateral-field-excited suspended XBAR.
-The process uses standard MEMS fabrication techniques, including backside patterning, substrate etching with a SiO$_2$ hard mask, and membrane release using a deep reactive ion etch (DRIE Bosch) process.
-As ScAlN is susceptible to standard silicon wet etchants (like potassium hydroxide (KOH) and tetramethyl ammonium hydroxide (TMAH)), during membrane release, a DRIE etch was used to etch through the silicon substrate to release the membrane.
+As ScAlN is susceptible to standard silicon wet etchants (like potassium hydroxide (KOH) and tetramethyl ammonium hydroxide (TMAH)), during membrane release, a deep reactive ion etch (DRIE) was used to punch through the silicon substrate to release the membrane.

 To etch 450~\textmu m of silicon, a 5~\textmu m-thick SiO$_2$ layer was deposited on the Si substrate using plasma enhanced chemical vapor deposition (PECVD) as a hard mask.
-After coating the sample with photoresist, a square window for the dip etch was patterned and developed on the mask, followed by etching the SiO$_2$ window using BOE.
-After the Bosch silicon etch, a brief BOE etch was applied to remove a few microns of oxide on the backside of the membrane.
+A square window for the DRIE etch was patterned by etching the SiO$_2$ window using hydrofluoric acid (BOE).
+After the DRIE etch, a BOE etch was applied to etch the plasma damaged oxide on the backside of the membrane.
+Overall, with the DRIE and the BOE etch, we remove \qty{3}{\um} of oxide.
 Finally, the sample was examined and cleaned with O$_2$ plasma prior to membrane release.